Support Page Content

 Steps to start the grade appeal process:

-- Students should first attempt to resolve the grade dispute with the professor before or during the first two weeks of classes the semester following the completion of their course (for example: if the course grade you are appealing was completed in Spring 2019, you will attempt to resolve the dispute within the first two weeks of Fall 2019).
+- Students should first attempt to resolve the grade dispute with the professor before or during the first two weeks of classes the semester following the completion of their course (for example, if the course you are appealing was completed in Fall 2023, you will attempt to resolve the dispute before or within the first two weeks of Fall 2023 semester).
 Note: You must contact the professor during this time period, even if you discussed your concerns about the grade with them in while enrolled in the course.

 - If that does not resolve the matter, students should immediately speak with the Department Chair (on or before the Monday of the 3rd week of classes).